okamiarata/faunerie/README.md

 A browser and search engine for local copies of various image boards (e621, Derpibooru, Furbooru, ...)

 ## Development
-Assuming you are using macOS or Linux.
+Assuming you are using macOS, Windows or Linux.
 Other POSIX systems won't work as Electron does not have binaries for these.

 ### Cloning
 ```